Description

 Learn more

-In RSA, the public key consists of the modulus
+In RSA, the public key is the modulus

 Z/nZworks analogously to the Euclidean algorithm for integers: repeatedly replace(a, b)with(b, a mod b)untilb = 0, then returnanormalized to be monic (leading coefficient = 1).
 The result is a degree-1 polynomialx - m1, whose constant term (negated) is the plaintext.
 The.monic()call normalizes the result so the constant term can be directly read as the root.The message is recovered as a large integer, then converted back to bytes using